Identifying vital nodes through augmented random walks on higher-order networks

 \unskip

 \textbf{The HSIR Contagion Model Case.} In order to verify our method is also effective in higher-order tasks, we conduct HSIR simulation experiments to verify the effectiveness of the proposed model.
-In this experiment, we consider simplices up to order 3 and perform HSIR simulations with three sets of parameters: $\beta = \beta_c$, $\beta = 2 \beta_c$, $\beta = 4 \beta_c$, along with parameters $\beta_2 = 0.8 \beta$ for all $\beta$.
-The efficacy of the epidemic on the four datasets is depicted in Fig. \ref{fig_high}.
+In this experiment, we consider simplices up to order 3 and perform HSIR simulations with three sets of parameters: $\beta = \beta_c$, $\beta = 2 \beta_c$, $\beta = 4 \beta_c$ (see Supplementary Information Section 4), along with parameters $\beta_2 = 0.8 \beta$ for all $\beta$.
+The efficacy of the epidemic on the four datasets is depicted in bottom two panels in Fig. \ref{fig_low}.
 It can be observed that the HoRW model exhibits better performance in identifying critical nodes under the higher-order epidemic spreading model.
-We also visualize the ranking of infection scope in the steady state under six methods in Fig. \ref{fig: rank_high}, which confirmed that our method achieves a wider spreading range than other methods.
+We also visualize the ranking of infection scope in the steady state under six methods in Fig. \ref{fig_low}, which confirmed that our method achieves a wider spreading range than other methods.